Senate readies vote on Judy Shelton, granting Trump another opportunity to shape Federal Reserve

 Shelton advised Trump’s 2016 presidential bid and has been criticized for her views on the long-abandoned gold standard.
 Shelton had also called for closer ties between the White House and the Fed despite a long precedent for the central bank’s independence.

-Shelton’s nomination was put up alongside that of Christopher Waller, a St. Louis Fed economist.
+Shelton’s nomination was put up alongside that of Christopher J. Waller, a St. Louis Fed economist.
 Waller’s confirmation has been far less controversial.
 If both Shelton and Waller are confirmed, all of the board’s current vacancies will be filled.

 “It means Republicans are taking it very seriously and Trump wants to get it done,” said Stephen Moore, an outside economic adviser to the White House who abandoned his own bid to fill one of the Fed’s vacancies amid scrutiny of his past remarks.
 “People said, well, she’s not in the mainstream with all the other Fed economists.
 Well, that’s what we like about her...There’s this sense that everyone has to drink the same Kool-Aid at the Fed.”